department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md

 ## Recommendations
 - Include Caregivers, Family Members, and more Veterans who have been out of the military for 10+ years to find further pain points related to "military jargon".
 - Investigate adding more information to acronyms in typeahead.
-- Increase hierarchy on search results page, emphasise link titles.
+- Increase visual hierarchy on search results page, emphasize link titles.
 - Update search results page based on style guide to improve legibility and consistency.
--
 - Improve search result descriptions to be more succinct and helpful.
 Talk to search.gov about metadata descriptions.
 - Improve "More VA.gov Search Tools" section.
-Audit links and text.
-Remove right rail and place links elsewhere to ensure that users on all browser widths can see links.
+  - Remove right rail and place links elsewhere to ensure that users on all browser widths can see links.
+  - Audit links and text.
+Additional search tools such as Resources & Support have been created.
 - QA search features (global search, Find a Form, Find a Facility) on iOS to ensure the loading bug was only on staging.